gitandy/DragonLog/doc/EN_10_INSTALL.md

 Now you can either run DragonLog via terminal

-    C:\Users\username> DragonLog\Scripts\DragonLog.exe
+    DragonLog\Scripts\DragonLog.exe

-or you just doubleclick the executable.
+or you just double click the executable.
 In this case you may not want a terminal window and use `C:\Users\username\DragonLog\Scripts\DragonLogW.exe` instead.